About Neil / Contact info / Speaking

 A staff writer for the Boston Globe Magazine, Neil writes about a wide range of topics and subcultures.
 (Another interpretation: He’s not very good at sticking with a beat.)
 His work has been featured in The Best American Science Writing, The Best American Crime Writing, The Best American Crime Reporting, and The Best American Political Writing.
-He’s been a four-time winner of the Sigma Delta Chi Award from the Society of Professional Journalists, a four-time winner of the National Headliner Award, an Emmy Award nominee (New England), and a finalist for the National Magazine Award.
+He’s been a six-time winner of the Sigma Delta Chi Award from the Society of Professional Journalists, a four-time winner of the National Headliner Award, an Emmy Award nominee (New England), and a finalist for the National Magazine Award.

 But his biggest reward is getting to follow his reporting curiosity wherever it leads him, from medicine to parenting to politics.
 He writes often about the intersection of life and technology, having weighed in early on about how Google and smart phones were changing not just how we communicate, but who we are.
 He has profiled celebrities, pro athletes and presidential candidates, but specializes in writing about people who exist without publicists or entourages.